FBI Paid Geek Squad Repair Staff As Informants - Slashdot

 Were we supposed to be surprised about this?
 Or outraged or something?
 Was this supposed to be a revelation?
 It sounds more like standard investigation tactics.

-Agents of the govt doing search without warrant (Score:2)
+Agents of the govt doing search without warrant (Score:4, Insightful)

 The government can't search your stuff without a warrant.